Electric-Coin-Company/tfl-book/src/introduction/motivating-finality.md

 # Motivating Finality

-In Zcash currently, consensus relies solely on PoW, which only provides *probabilistic finality*, rather than *guaranteed finality*.[^finality-qualifiers] This style of consensus does not offer a guarantee that any given block may not be *rolled back* which may invalidate the transactions it contains.
+In Zcash currently, consensus relies solely on PoW, which only provides *probabilistic finality*, rather than [*assured finality*](../terminology.md#definition-assured-finality).[^finality-qualifiers] This style of consensus does not offer a guarantee that any given block may not be *rolled back* which may invalidate the transactions it contains.
 Instead, the probability that a block may be rolled back decreases as more blocks are mined subsquently on top of it.[^pow-rollback-security-assumptions]

 Let's walk through an example of how Zcash's current PoW with probabilistic finality can impede important use cases.
 Consider a PoW node which sees this block sequence at time `T=0`: